HomeNews Archive

 Most recently, The Cue Sheet has increased its efforts toward preserving the legacy of film and television music with reprints of historical writings by such outspoken composers such as Roy Webb, Nat Finston, Herbert Stothart, David Raksin and Igor Stravinsky; as well as the inclusion of rare photographs and other visual materials.

-The Cue Sheet index, which features cover images and a price list for back issues, will be updated twice annually.
+The Cue Sheet index, which features cover images and a price list for back issues, is updated twice annually.

 An annual subscription to The Cue Sheet is free to members of The Film Music Society, a nonprofit public benefit corporation formed by entertainment community professionals in support of film and television music preservation.
 Founded in 1972, the FMS is the leading organization for film music preservation in the world, with members in more than 20 countries.
 Among its efforts are the preservation of published and unpublished scores, orchestrations and recordings; and related materials such as production papers, journalistic writings, photographs, and other documentation related to the history of the artform.